mikemahoney218/mikemahoney218/README.md

-# Mike Mahoney, Now in TreeD
+# Mike Mahoney, Running in Reduced Power Mode

+***I'll be paying a lot less attention to GitHub and emails from 2022-09-12 - 2022-11-02.
+The projects below are still active, and I'll make sure to look at issues and PRs when I return.***

 I'm a PhD candidate in [Colin Beier's lab](https://www.esf.edu/faculty/beier/) at [SUNY-ESF](esf.edu/), working on machine learning for ecological outcomes, model interpretability, and landscape visualization.
 I also maintain a handful of R packages: